3 HEADED SHARK ATTACK

 This was followed by 5 Headed Shark Attack (2017).

 Director Christopher Douglas-Olen Ray is the son of prolific exploitation director Fred Olen Ray.
-After debuting as an assistant director on his fathers films, Christopher Douglas-Olen Ray has produced a number of films for The Asylum and directed the likes of Reptisaurus (2009), Mega Shark vs. Crocosaurs (2010), Almighty Thor (2011), Shark Week (2012), 2-Headed Shark Attack (2012), Asteroid vs. Earth (2014), A House is Not a Home (2015) and Mega Shark vs Kolossus (2015).
+After debuting as an assistant director on his fathers films, Christopher Douglas-Olen Ray has produced a number of films for The Asylum and directed the likes of Reptisaurus (2009), Mega Shark vs. Crocosaurs (2010), Almighty Thor (2011), Shark Week (2012), 2-Headed Shark Attack (2012), Asteroid vs. Earth (2014), A House is Not a Home (2015), Mega Shark vs Kolossus (2015) and Circus Kane (2017).